 Some hedgehogs can learn to use a litter box.
 Begin by choosing your hedgehog’s litter box, which can be any container that the hedgehog can easily climb into and that is large enough for him to turn around in, and which is resistant to moisture.
 Corner ferret litter boxes work very well.
 Add some sort of litter such as pine pellets, but remember to avoid cedar (see above) and clumping type cat litters as these may clump on or in the hedgehog’s genitals.
 Next, place a few stools in the box to help establish where they belong.
-Not all hedgehogs will learn to use a box, even though they are clean animals and like to keep their waste away from living areas.
-If your hedgehog does not take to the litter box, you might place a small pan containing litter under the base of his or her wheel and just clean the wheel daily.
+Not all hedgehogs will learn to use a box, even though they are clean animals and usually like to keep their waste away from living areas.
+If your hedgehog does not take to the litter box, simply place litter under the base of his or her wheel and just clean the wheel daily.
 This is actually what I recommend doing.
 It gives more room in the cage without a litter pan.

 You Are What You Eat